Outdoor Learning Officer Grant

 - Anyone who is applying on behalf of another organisation

-- Organisations without at least two unconnected people on the board or committee
+- Organisations without at least three unrelated people on the board or committee

-- Companies that are aimed at generating profits for private distribution
+- Organisations that are aimed at generating profits for private distribution

 - The promotion of religion – Faith Organisations may apply, as long as there is a clear benefit to the local community and not just to those of a particular faith.